 There is uncertainty about the reporting of working hours and thus the calculation of full-time employees.
-This uncertainty is partly because some working hours are imputed.
+This uncertainty is partly because some working hours are imputed due to e.g. missing, not valid or plausible reported hours.

 There is also uncertainty regarding reporting of establishment and thus the linking of employees to the correct workplace.
-This can affect the distribution of the figures on the geographical areas and industries, especially in the public sector.
+This can affect the distribution of the figures on the geographical areas and industries and sectors, especially in the public sector.